giovanniligato/P3CSN/Documentation/Documentation.md

 We could try from the beginning with n = 100...

-(1) We set n = 40 (i.e. number of repetitions) and we tried different configurations of T, M and K, where in all of them we set K to be the 30% of M. With this latter precaution we are sure that the same percentage of customers will be routed to the quick-checkout tills in all the configurations.
+(1) We set n = 40 (i.e. number of repetitions) and we tried different configurations of T, M and K, where in all of them we set K to be the 33% of M (customers routed are 33%).
+With this latter precaution we are sure that the same percentage of customers will be routed to the quick-checkout tills in all the configurations.
 The configurations that we chose are the following:

 - Slow Behaviour Experiment:
   - T = 60